HanadAhmed/Dynamo-Nodejs/README.md

 # Dynamo-Nodejs
-implementation of Node.Js web app in AWS using DynamoDB and EC2 Instance.
+Implementation of Node.Js web app in AWS using DynamoDB and EC2 Instance.